jonnonz1/nz-statute-book/acts/public/1976/property-relationships-act-1976.md

 ### 42 Notice of interest against title
 (1) A claim to an interest, pursuant to this Act, in any land subject to the Land Transfer Act 1952 shall be deemed to be a registrable interest for the purposes of that Act.
 (2) Notice of a claim under subsection (1) shall be effected by lodging a duly completed notice in the prescribed form with the District Land Registrar.
-(3) Every notice so lodged shall have effect as if it were a caveat lodged pursuant to section 137 of that Act and the provisions of that Act, except subsections (3) and (4) of section 141, shall apply subject to the following modifications:
+(3) Every notice so lodged shall have effect as if it were a caveat lodged pursuant to section 137 of the Land Transfer Act 1952 and the provisions of that Act, except subsections (3) and (4) of section 141, shall apply subject to the following modifications:
   (a) any application under section 143 or section 145 or section 145A of that Act in respect of any notice under this section may be made to a Family Court or a District Court or the High Court; and
   (b) an order under section 148 of that Act authorising the receipt of a second notice under this section may be made by a Family Court or a District Court or the High Court.
 (4) In the case of land that is not subject to the Land Transfer Act 1952, notice of a claim to an interest pursuant to this Act may be registered in the manner in which deeds and other instruments affecting the land may be registered.